Understanding Batteries

 However, batteries are not ideal and due to internal leakage currents or parasitic loads batteries will slowly discharge themselves when not in use but until then they can store electrical energy for very long periods of time.
 Then we can say that a battery is an energy storage device capable of storing and producing electricity until it is needed.

-Electrical energy in the form of a DC (Direct Current) supply is created a battery as the result of a chemical reaction which occurs between two metal plates, one called the positive electrode and the other called the negative electrode which are both immersed in a chemical solution called an electrolyte.
+Electrical energy in the form of a DC (Direct Current) supply is created from a battery as the result of a chemical reaction which occurs between two metal plates, one called the positive electrode and the other called the negative electrode which are both immersed in a chemical solution called an electrolyte.

 This electrolytic solution can be classed as “dry”, for example a lithium powder form as you would find in a standard AA battery, or “wet”, a liquid type as you would find in a lead acid car battery.
 Either way the combination of two different electrodes placed in an electrolyte forms the basis of a single battery cel.